SaiMani-Ritish/Coading_coach2/README.md

-LeetCode Problem Tracker - Setup Guide
+# LeetCode Problem Tracker - Setup Guide

+Stay motivated and consistent with your coding journey.
+This AI-powered app tracks your progress, suggests your next challenge, and sends smart & motivating reminders to your email, all tailored to your performance.

 ##  Quick Start Instructions